Skip to main content

 How do I measure operations running in parallel?

-Please refer to Traces feature guide for a reference on how to measure custom app operations using Embrace, including ones running in parallel.
+Refer to the Traces feature guide for a reference on how to measure custom app operations using Embrace, including ones running in parallel.

 Can I disable the capture of tap coordinates?